-The undergraduate plan in Art and Design leads to the Bachelor of Fine Arts (BFA).
+The undergraduate plan in Art and Design leads to the Bachelor of Fine Arts B.F.A.
 Its flexibly structured program prepares students for professional careers and graduate studies while supporting liberal arts traditions in the School of Human Sciences and Humanities.
 This distinguished plan includes an international exchange with faculty and students in Europe and Central America.
 The degree leads to careers and teaching positions in graphic design, studio art, lens media (photography and video), visual communication, art history and all-level (EC-12) teaching certification.
 Students often choose the plan to develop creativity and the capacity for critical thinking about visual culture.

-There are three distinct and interrelated disciplines within the Art and Design plan: Studio Art and Art History, Graphic Design, and EC-12 Teacher Certification.
-The Art and Art History sub-plan prepares students for the technical and theoretical challenges of the professional art world.
-The Graphic Design sub-plan prepares students for the intense visual requirements of today's computer-based design industry.
-The Teacher Certification sub-plan prepares students to teach art at any level from early childhood through high school.
+There are four distinct and interrelated disciplines within the Art and Design plan: Studio Art, Art History, Graphic Design, and EC-12 Teacher Certification.
+The Art and Art History subplan prepares students for the technical and theoretical challenges of the professional art world.
+The Graphic Design subplan prepares students for the intense visual requirements of today's computer-based design industry.
+The Teacher Certification subplan prepares students to teach art at any level from early childhood through high school.

-To earn the BFA degree, students take a minimum of 120 credit hours (127 credit hours are required for those pursing the BFA with EC-12 certification).
+To earn the B.F.A. degree, students take a minimum of 120 credit hours (127 credit hours are required for those pursing the B.F.A. with EC-12 certification).
 At the lower level (freshman and sophomore years), students will complete 60 credit hours.
-Upon transferring to UHCL in their junior year, students will select the BFA sub-plan that best satisfies their academic, professional and artistic goals.
+Upon transferring to UHCL in their junior year, students will select the B.F.A. subplan that best satisfies their academic, professional and artistic goals.
 Students then take 60 credit hours of upper-level coursework to complete the degree.

-Preparation for Admission to the BFA Program
+Preparation for Admission to the B.F.A.
+Program

-Due to the highly specialized nature of the BFA, some preparation in Art and Design at the lower level is strongly recommended before admission to the program.
-Students who apply to the BFA program without the lower level preparation in art may still be admitted.
+Due to the highly specialized nature of the B.F.A., some preparation in Art and Design at the lower level is strongly recommended before admission to the program.
+Students who apply to the B.F.A. program without the lower level preparation in art may still be admitted.
 However, additional coursework at the lower level may be necessary to acquire the foundational skills and knowledge required for success in junior-and senior-level Art and Design courses.
-Upon admission to UHCL and the BFA plan, students are assigned to a faculty adviser.
-Together, students and advisers develop a plan of study that meets plan requirements and students' goals.
+Upon admission to UHCL and the B.F.A. plan, students are assigned to a faculty advisor.
+Together, students and advisors develop a plan of study that meets plan requirements and students' goals.

 Students will ordinarily be expected to complete 60 hours of lower-level credit prior to coming to UHCL.
 Students who pursue the BFA with EC-12 certification should refer to that section of this catalog for required lower-level coursework.

-Recommended lower-level coursework for the Studio and Graphic Design sub-plans include:
+Recommended lower-level coursework for the Studio and Graphic Design subplans include: